catedu/moodle-docker-deploy/README.md

 3. To create DNS dinamic with OVH provider (api-ovh), you can use api-ovh.
 Copy .env-sample to .env and customize your API connection with OVH. (not mandatory)

-4. Think and create a template directory to deploy
+4. Think and create a template directory (with this name) to deploy

 5. Run createMoodle.sh with this template